-- founder (soon to be) of Alpha Fit Club in Midland Park, NJ
+- Founder of Alpha Fit Club in Westfield, NJ

 I’m grateful to be able to call Sam a friend and I’m honored to share his story with you all; it is truly inspirational.
 After this sentence, my voice will drop to the floor and Sam’s voice will rise up so here we go.